 Back to Guides and advice

 There are both disadvantages and advantages to neutering.
-For male dogs, it is a relatively simple procedure that is usually quick to recover from, while for females it's more extensive.
+For male dogs, it is a relatively simple procedure that’s usually quick to recover from.
+For females, it's more extensive.
+Here we’ll look at the pros and cons.

-Thinking of neutering your dog?
-There are both advantages and disadvantages to castration.
-This article should help you make the decision that suits you and your dog best.
+An early consideration of owning a dog is whether to neuter them – castration in the case of males, spaying in the case of females.
+There are both advantages and disadvantages to having your dog neutered.
+Hopefully we can help you make the decision that suits you and your dog best.

 Advantages of neutering